Akshaykumar05/Microsoft-Azure-Fundamentals-resource/README.md

 ## Q5.
 What is VNet Peering?
 * VNet peering enable you to seamlessly connect two or morevirtual network in Azure.

+## Q6.
+What is NSG?
+* A Network Security Group contains security rules that  allow or deny inbound network traffic to or outbound network traffic from, server types of Azure resources.